Key CCG Services

 - Encourage non-Charge customers to visit and spend more

 - Maintain the simplicity and leverage the infrastructure of the existing Classic Awards program

 - Provide greater benefits if customers pay with a Talbots Charge

-Initial results show that despite launching during one of the worst periods for retail sales in recent history, the program is driving sales from members.
-And Talbots Charge penetration is currently at the highest level in the company’s history.
+Despite launching during one of the worst periods for retail sales in recent history, the program drove member sales from the start.
+And Talbots Charge penetration reached its highest level in company history.

-- Total Classic Awards participation is up more than 10 percent
+- Total Classic Awards participation grew more than 10%

-- Almost 30 percent of enrolled Classic Awards members are new to the database
+- Almost 30% of enrolled Classic Awards members were new to the database

-- Overall members spend 79 percent more and shop two times more than non-members
+- Overall, members spend 79% more and shop two times more than non-members